proycon/anavec/README.rst

 * ``pip3 install https://github.com/kpu/kenlm/archive/master.zip``

-Note that ``pip3`` refers to the Python 3 version of ``pip``, it may be available simply as ``pip`` on your system, especially if you are using a Python Virtual Environment, which we always recommended.
+Note that ``pip3`` refers to the Python 3 version of ``pip``, it may be available simply as ``pip`` on your system, especially if you are using a Python Virtual Environment, which we always recommend.

 License
 ----------